Indonesian Army: Army Strategic Reserve Command

 The Army Strategic Reserve Command (Komando Cadangan Strategis Angkatan Darat), better known by its abbreviation Kostrad is the Indonesian Army's strategic operational command.
 It is a corps-level command which has around 40,000 troops, organized into three divisions.
 It also supervises operational readiness among all commands and conducts defence and security operations at the strategic level in accordance with policies of the TNI commander.
-Green berets are worn by its personnel, and it is the main basic warfare combat unit of the Indonesian Army.
+Green berets are worn by its personnel, and it is the main deployable combat force of the army.

-While Kopassus is the elite-special forces of the Indonesian Army, Kostrad is still maintained as the first-line combat unit of the TNI below the Kopassus.
-Despite its nomenclature as reserve units, it is also used as main combat force, deployed for certain circumstances and is also capable for semi-special ops because mainly airborne infantry units are part of this corps.
+While Kopassus is the elite special forces of the Indonesian Army, Kostrad is the premier conventional combat force.
+It is the main deployable combat force, and includes airborne infantry units.
 Kostrad contains Infantry (including Airborne) units, Artillery, Cavalry, and other military combat units.
 The three division's composition and its headquarters are: